BANKOLEDO/bookmark-landing-page/README.md

-Got it ✅
-Here’s your tailored README without the "useful resources" section and written to reflect your actual tech stack & work.
+# Frontend Mentor - Bookmark Landing Page Solution

+**A fully responsive, modern landing page built with React, Vite, and Tailwind CSS, featuring clean UI design, form validation, and smooth mobile-first layouts.**
+This project replicates the Bookmark landing page design from Frontend Mentor, translating it into a high-performance, production-ready build.
+The mobile view has been carefully optimized for usability, while the desktop layout is structured for clarity and visual appeal.

 ---

-# Frontend Mentor - Bookmark landing page solution

-This is a solution to the [Bookmark landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/bookmark-landing-page-5d0b588a9edda32581d29158).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents